 “Whether they’re trying to hurt themselves or use substances to cope, it’s all about emotional regulation and teaching them to stay in the moment so they can help themselves feel better with the skills they have.”

-The new program includes a skills teaching group three times weekly and daily mood monitoring for clients through logs, diary cards, and mood rating scales.
+The program includes a skills teaching group three times weekly and daily mood monitoring for clients through logs, diary cards, and mood rating scales.
 Clients log if they feel anxiety, depression, anger, urges to use substances, etc., and anything additional brought up by those feelings.

 “If they experience distress, we work with them on developing coping skills and problem-solving plans,” Lynde said.
 “We’re teaching them a way to manage and work through their distress without going back to unhealthy habits.
 That builds them up for success as they move through the continuum of care and continue to address these issues.”